ONLINE MUSIC APPRECIATION

 complete within the duration of 7 days – in other

 words – you will need to complete a set of

-one week of web-lectures, text
+quizzes, one week's worth of web-lectures, text

-listening, and textbook reading you will then proceed
+guides, and textbook reading you will then proceed

 to the corresponding quizzes and related

-(three total) with embedded listening questions for each
+(three total) with embedded listening questions

 are keeping up with the listening and the learning

 times).
 The weekly quizzes will be recorded and

-The weekly quizzes are in multiple
+The weekly quizzes are in multiple choices,

 person midterm and final is closed book and closed